pizzasdu83/VenComp/README.md

 ![7](https://github.com/pizzasdu83/VenComp/blob/main/images/t8.png?raw=true)

 And then we have syobon, but he is jumping, to make him walk, it's very simple, we just need to change the name of the file from syojump1.png to syoqua.gif .

 ![9](https://github.com/pizzasdu83/VenComp/blob/main/images/t9.png?raw=true)

-That's it :D now you have a walking syobon on your bar
+That's it :D now you have a walking syobon on your typing bar!